 – Brett Brewer, Global Practice Lead for Appirio’s Marketing Cloud practice

-Manufacturers are able to manage distributions by monitoring in-store promotions and placements.
+Manufacturers can manage distributions by monitoring in-store promotions and placements.
 They are better equipped in responding to risks within the supply chain with help from the supplier community.
 Doctors can share their expertise in helping patients to get the optimal medical care they need.
-Patients from anywhere are able to access the community and your employees can increase productivity by sharing insights and files instantly.
+Patients from anywhere can access the community and your employees can increase productivity by sharing insights and files instantly.
 The social intelligence of the community cloud automatically creates topics that help the users instantly access the files, discussions, and experts for the topics they relate to.
-Community owners possess the ability to create custom badges to encourage members for their participate.
+Community owners possess the ability to create custom badges to encourage members to participate.
 To measure community success there are built-in dashboards.

 Have a look at our blog on the Approval Process in Salesforce to learn more!